 Technological changes such as the development of advanced cold climate heat pumps, coupled with state and local climate change mitigation policies, are beginning to transform the future of regulated gas distribution companies.

-We draw upon our expertise in utility regulation to provide expert analysis and testimony on the decarbonization transition means for gas utilities.
-We look issues such as gas infrastructure planning, financial strength, and ratepayer implications.
+We draw upon our expertise in utility regulation to provide expert analysis and testimony on what the decarbonization transition means for gas utilities.
+We look at issues such as gas infrastructure planning, financial strength, and ratepayer implications.
 We are particularly attuned to the potential for inequitable outcomes for communities already facing high energy burdens and the need for proactive programs and planning to mitigate risk for these customers.

 Infrastructure Planning and Non-Pipeline Alternatives